ml31415/numpy-groupies/README.md

 # numpy-groupies

 This package consists of a small library of optimised tools for doing things that can roughly be considered "group-indexing operations".
 The most prominent tool is `aggregate`, which is descibed in detail further down the page.

 #### Installation
 If you have `pip`, then simply:
 ```
 pip install numpy_groupies
 ```
 Note that `numpy_groupies` doesn't have any compulsory dependencies (even `numpy` is optional) so you should be able to install it fairly easily even without a package manager.
 If you just want one particular implementation of `aggregate` (e.g. `aggregate_numpy.py`), you can download that one file, and copy-paste the contents of `utils.py` into the top of that file (replacing the `from .utils import (...)` line).

-# Overview of tools
+## Functions overview
 #### aggregate

 ![aggregate_diagram](/diagrams/aggregate.png)